-These proposed strategies were developed based on the extensive background work completed by the Countywide Strategic Planning Teams (listed in Appendix E).
-The Board will determine which strategies will be pursued, as well as when they might be undertaken.
-This process will be highly flexible and will adapt to respond to community conditions as they evolve over time.
+These proposed strategies were developed based on the extensive background work completed by the Countywide Strategic Planning Teams.
+The process to prioritize and implement these strategies will be highly flexible and will adapt and respond to community conditions as they evolve over time.